Rear brake shoes change on Austin Mini

 When changing brake shoes, it is recommended to change or repair the wheel cylinders (GWC1102).
 Indeed, if the shoes are worn, it is very likely that the cylinder seals are also at the end of their life.
 If the cylinder seals give up the ghost, you will not only have to remove the drums again to change the cylinders, but also change the shoes again because they will have been soiled by the brake fluid.

-The selling price of a new wheel cylinder is not much higher than the price of the seal kit for refurbishment.
+The selling price of a new wheel cylinder is not much higher than the price of the seals kit for refurbishment.
 Analyze the cylinders carefully before placing your order.
 If in doubt (oxidation, scratches, defect) order new wheel cylinders.

 Packaging :